A Common Pool of Privacy Problems: Legal and Technical Lessons from a Large-Scale Web-Scraped Machine Learning Dataset: DataComp CommonPool

 \subsection{Usage}

-According to Hugging Face, the DataComp datasets (which include CommonPool and smaller subsets) at the time of writing have been downloaded 2 million times, with half a million downloads in the month of October 2024 alone \citep{datacomp_downloads}.
-The CommonPool curators explicitly state that the dataset is intended for academic research and do not condone the dataset being used to train deployed models \citep{gadre2024datacomp}.
+According to Hugging Face, the DataComp datasets (including CommonPool and smaller subsets) at the time of writing have been downloaded 2.2 million times, with half a million downloads in the month of October 2024 alone \citep{datacomp_downloads}.
+CommonPool's curators explicitly state that the dataset is intended for academic research and do not condone the dataset being used to train deployed models \citep{gadre2024datacomp}.
 However, the URL-text pairs that comprise CommonPool are released with a CC-BY-4.0 license, which does not prohibit anyone from using the dataset for commercial purposes \citep{ccby}.
 The license is also specific to the URL table, rather than the images assets themselves.

 Because companies that develop models often do not disclose their training data \citep{hardinges2024we}, it is unclear if any popular commercially deployed models have trained on CommonPool.
 However, we highlight in \Cref{sec:bkgd_laion} that the curators themselves acknowledge that CommonPool has substantial overlap \citep{datacomp_laion_overlap} with the LAION-5B dataset, which has been used to train models like Stable Diffusion, Midjourney, and Imagen \citep{midjourney, stable_diffusion, imagen}.
 We also observe that in several issues published to the dataset Github repository, the posters mention downloading the dataset on behalf of a company \citep{datacomp_company} --- which is unclear if the dataset is being used for research or commercial deployment.
 DataComp's Github repository has about 700 stars (number of users who have marked it as a favorite) \citep{datacomp_github}, while the original paper has about 400 citations.
 These numbers, however, do not cover the sheer number of overall dataset downloads.